Vietnam.vn - Nền tảng quảng bá Việt Nam

 Processed foods containing hidden salt are the main cause of high salt intake.
 These foods include instant noodles, sausages, Chinese sausages, industrial ham, canned fish, fish sauce, pickles, soy sauce, fish sauce or salty snacks.

-Meanwhile, a diet high in red meat causes the body to absorb large amounts of protein.
+Meanwhile, a diet rich in red meat causes the body to absorb large amounts of protein.
 After digestion, protein is broken down into amino acids, which are then further metabolized in the liver and tissues.
 This metabolism produces nitrogen compounds, mainly ammonia.

 Avoid overuse of painkillers